 "As our research progresses we also foresee CTGF as a potential therapeutic target that is unrelated to amyloid beta (Aβ), the toxic protein that creates brain plaques," says Ruoslahti.
 "Given the number of failed clinical studies that have sought to treat AD patients by targeting Aβ, it's clear that treatments will need to be given earlier—before amyloid plaques appear—or have to target entirely different pathways.

 "DAG has the potential to fill both roles—identifying at risk individuals prior to overt signs of AD and targeted delivery of drugs to diseased areas of the brain.
-Perhaps CTGF itself can be a drug target in AD and other disorders linked to inflammation.
+Perhaps CTGF itself can be a drug target in AD and other brain disorders linked to inflammation.
 We'll just have to learn more about its role in these diseases".

 This technology has been licensed to a startup company, AivoCode Inc.